HolyCorn-Software/engTerminal/engTerminal-changes.md

 .

-Added icons which may be useful to other faculties.
+Added ability to automatically create options on a backend_dashboard, for managing the platform